In-Depth Analysis

 Acorns User Reviews

 Some users have complained about not being able to liquidate their funds in a timely manner, while others were allegedly still being charged for Acorns’ services after canceling them.
-Acorns has responded by laying out plans to address the pattern of customers’ complaints.
+The company has responded by laying out plans to address the pattern of customers’ complaints.

 The Bottom Line

-What makes Acorns stand out are the extra features that allow you to get cash back when buying from partner retailers and learn more about finance and investing through the company’s extensive knowledge base.
+What makes the app stand out are the extra features that allow you to get cash back when buying from partner retailers and learn more about finance and investing through the company’s extensive knowledge base.

 On the flip side, Acorns customer service doesn’t come with human investment advisors, which is a standard for most micro-investing apps.
-The other downside most Acorns investing app reviews agree on is that the company falls short with its flat-fee subscription plans and steep transfer fees.
+The company also falls short with its flat-fee subscription plans and steep transfer fees.

 Nevertheless, Acorns is an app designed to make investing simple and accessible, allowing you to invest spare change from everyday purchases.